ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

-* `entity-name` (index 0): The name of entity which is responsible for the action(s) as defined by the role. `$entity-name-type-choice` can only be Other specifications can extend the `$entity-name-type-choice` (see
+* `entity-name` (index 0): The name of entity which is responsible for the action(s) as defined by the role. `$entity-name-type-choice` can only be text.
+Other specifications can extend the `$entity-name-type-choice` (see
   {{sec-iana-comid}}).

 * `reg-id` (index 1): A URI associated with the organization that owns the